3 HAND STEPHEN

 3 Hand Stephen's new hardcover book, Baggy Red Pants and Other Stories, features short stories, poems, lyrics, and visual art. click here to order your very own copy!

-Lyrics of The Closing List, Thomas, Let's All Root for the Home Team, Baggy Red Pants, and Miniature Planet are in the book.
+Lyrics of The Closing List, Thomas and Let's All Root for the Home Team, and the title piece, Baggy Red Pants, are in the book.

 Picture